 (ii) the notation referring to such a security interest is removed from the register or any details of the notation in the register are varied, under section 26GZQ,

-the Commission is to give notice of the event to the Registrar in the form approved by the Registrar.
+the Minister is to give notice of the event to the Registrar in the form approved by the Registrar.

 (2) The Registrar is to record the notification, or remove a record relating to the notification, as is appropriate, in the relevant documents relating to the land in the appropriate manner.